-Car sorted, we headed over to Stonehaven, a place I’d only ever gone past on the train before where we headed to one of the places the Avis lady had recommended for lunch – The Bay Fish & Chips.
+Car sorted, we headed over to Stonehaven, a place I’d only ever gone past on the train before where we headed to one of the places the rental car assistant recommended for lunch – The Bay Fish & Chips.

 For the longest time, Dunnottar Castle in Scotland has been up there as one of the castles I’d been so excited to see.

 You see, Dunnottar Castle is an absolute beauty, standing on a hill and overlooking the sea.
 Which, on a clear day, you can see seals, puffins and even the occasional whale going about their daily business.